Master of Public Administration (MPA)

 A master's degree in public administration from Marywood will prepare you for a career in a variety of fields:

 - Bachelor’s degree from a regionally accredited college or university

 - “B” average during undergraduate study or demonstrated potential for graduate work

+- Completed application

+- Official, sealed transcripts

-- Completed application > - Official transcripts > - Letter of recommendation
+- Two or three letters of recommendation

 About me: I joined the Marywood Admissions team in February 2018.
 I graduated from The Pennsylvania State University in 2014 with a Bachelor of Science in Human Development and Family Studies and a minor in Psychology.
 I was born and raised in Moscow, PA and currently reside in Jermyn, PA with my husband and our dog, Copper.